In? Out? Big? Small? Hedge fund bets on Greece run the gamut

 While many mainstream managers have scaled back direct exposure to Greece since its debt troubles began, investors at the GAIM hedge funds conference in Monaco this week ran the gamut of investment positions, from hugging the sidelines in cash to hedging their bets or piling heavily into a one-way punt.

-Top activist investor Eric Knight, whose $1.1 billion Knight Vinke fund has agitated for change at a number of the region’s top companies, including UBS UBSN.VX and HSBC (HSBA.L), said he was holding out for clarity on Greece.
+Top activist investor Eric Knight, whose $1.1 billion Knight Vinke fund has agitated for change at a number of the region’s top companies, including UBS and HSBC, said he was holding out for clarity on Greece.

 “Given the uncertainty in the markets because of the Greek situation, I don’t feel happy investing at the moment,” he said.